luthramanisha/Intro_Android_Workshop_IF21/README.md

 Here are some features of Android, what makes it so fascinating:
 * Open source community:
 New vendors can opt for Android mobile operating system anytime.
-Developers can build innovative applications and distibute them instantly.
+Developers can build innovative applications and distribute them instantly.
 * Open marketplace:
 One million applications are now available on Google Play Store, with a range of education apps, health apps, games apps and many other utility apps.
 * Dozens of job opportunities: